antmicro/benchalot/README.md

 custom-metrics:         # specify your own metrics, for more information checkout Advanced Configuration section of README
     - threads: echo {{thread}}

 samples: 5                      # how many times repeat each benchmark (default=1)
-save-output: run.log    # log file for command output
+save-output: "{{datetime}}.log" # log file for command output, 'datetime' is special matrix variable defined by Benchmarker
-cwd: ~                  # change working directory of the commands to specified location
+cwd: "./"                       # change working directory of the commands to specified location, you can also use matrix variable in here
 env:                            # specify additional environment variables to be used when running commands
     CC: gcc
+    VAR_NAME: "{{input}}"       # use matrix variables to change the enviromnent for each benchmark
 ```

 The order of execution is: